Lady Fanny Jean Turing Trustram Eve – An Outstanding Politician

 In 1927, the London County Council appointed her as the Chairman of the Local Government Records and Museums Committee.
-In March 1931, at the forthcoming election, the South Kensington Conservative Association turned down Fanny’s candidature for the London County Council although she had served it well for 12 years; the reason being that at the parliamentary elections she supported the candidature of an independent Conservative in opposition to that of the sitting member, Sir William Davison, because he was a divorced man.
-Later on, that year, Fanny was elected in Vienna as treasurer of the international Council of Women.
-This, she said, was a terrible job, because of the financial stress and the money exchange, and the fact that in many countries people were not allowed to send money out of their country.
+In March 1931, at the forthcoming election, the South Kensington Conservative Association turned down Fanny’s candidature for the London County Council although she had served it well for 12 years.
+The reason given was that at the parliamentary elections she supported the candidature of an independent Conservative in opposition to that of the sitting member, Sir William Davison, because he was a divorced man.
+Later on that year, Fanny was elected in Vienna as treasurer of the international Council of Women.
+This, she said, was a terrible job because of the financial stress and the money exchange, and the fact that in many countries people were not allowed to send money out of their country.
 She made determined efforts to deal with the job and with much diplomacy.
 She had also been a J.P. for London for four years.

 Census & BMD Records

 Bedfordshire Times and Independent 1862, May 16th, 1913